Soreing/parsley/README.md

 //fastjson:explicit
 type BoxList []Box
 ```
 Run the generator with the path to the file or folder to the module.
-Assuming the above file is in tests/models/box.go, use the following command
+Assuming the above file is in tests/models/box.go, use the following command:
 ```
 fastjson tests/models/box.go
 ```